Edinburgh for 24 hours

 This was a big part of our trip just because Edinburgh was going to be the break to and fro the highlands.
 We booked Kimpton Fitzroy in Charlotte Square, which was perfect.
 I love this hotel a lot and was excited to stay over.
 The hotel just smells so boujee and clean.
 It’s also a plus that we were able to check in at noon when we arrived, even though check in is usually from 3pm.
 Hotels that go above and beyond will always have my full attention.

-Kimpton Charlottte Square is in new town and nearby a lot of restaurants.
+Kimpton Charlotte Square is in new town and nearby a lot of restaurants.
 It’s also a short walk to old town and everything we wanted to see.
 Our bookings both nights included breakfast and it was so lovely.

 On our return from the highlands, we checked into Kimpton Fitzroy once again.
 We were so tired from all the wandering we had done so this time, no exploring and more resting.
 I had booked a spa visit for 7pm but we were too tired to even go downstairs for that.
 Now thinking back, I wish I pushed myself to go but I guess I just have been so fatigued.